dackerman/aishell/README.md

 ## Usage

-AIShell provides two interfaces for the same functionality:

-### Shell Script (Recommended for Command Pre-filling)
+### Pre-filling Commands with the Shell Script

-The shell script version uses rlwrap to pre-fill commands in your terminal:
+The recommended way to use AIShell is with the shell script, which can pre-fill commands in your terminal:

 ```sh
 ./aishell.sh "find all images modified in the last week"